-- All students should bring healthy lunches to school. - Only Preschool lunches will be refrigerated, and the teachers are able to heat in the microwave. - Only Middle School students can heat their lunches in the microwave in the MPR kitchen. - Dishes2U is an optional lunch program available to all student's PS-8th grades.
-Summit School has partnered with Dishes2U to provide a secure, fast, and easy-to-use online ordering system that allows parents to view our lunch menu, order, pre-pay and mange student's lunches online. - Milk is available at no charge to all students during lunch. - Summit School believes strongly in healthy eating and suggests that fast food not be eaten on a daily basis.
-If a student forgets his/her lunch at home, the parent/guardian is called and asked to provide a healthy lunch. - The Student Council sells special lunches to PS-8 students throughout the year.
+- All students should bring healthy lunches to school. - Only preschool lunches will be refrigerated, and the teachers are able to heat in the microwave. - Only middle school students can heat their lunches in the microwave in the MPR kitchen. - Dishes2U is an optional lunch program available to all students in PS-8th grades.
+Summit School has partnered with Dishes2U to provide a secure, fast, and easy-to-use online ordering system that allows parents to view our lunch menu, order, pre-pay, and manage student's lunches online. - Milk is available at no charge to all students during lunch. - Summit School believes strongly in healthy eating and suggests that fast food not be eaten daily.
+If a student forgets their lunch at home, the guardian is called and asked to provide a healthy lunch. - The Student Council sells special lunches to PS-8 students throughout the year.
 The lunches include chocolate milk and pizza.
 Order forms will be sent home in advance. - The Student Council also sells ice cream to PS-8 students on designated Fridays throughout the year.
 If your child wishes to purchase ice cream, they should bring \$1 to school on that day.